maxant/kafka-data-consistency/mf/README.md

     npx cypress run --spec "cypress/integration/partner_spec.js" --headless --browser chrome

 ## TODO
+- billing: failedGroupId isnt show right?
+- run recurring billing again and see if its more stable now. should no longer be getting tons of jdbc errors
 - billing2 => compare to using DB to store state
 - remove old stuff from this git repo so we can link to this repo in presentations
 - fix external sales